Mbed-TLS/mbedtls/docs/getting_started.md

 * Python 2 or Python 3 (either works) to generate the test code.
 * Perl to run the tests.

-If you have a C compiler, such as GCC or Clang, just run `make` in the top-level directory to build the library, a set of unit tests and some sample programs.
+If you have a C compiler such as GCC or Clang, just run `make` in the top-level directory to build the library, a set of unit tests and some sample programs.

 To select a different compiler, set the `CC` variable to the name or path of the compiler and linker (default: `cc`) and set `AR` to a compatible archiver (default: `ar`); for example:
 ```